Providing Products and Services for all marine applications.

 Ocean observations come from a variety of sources, including satellite-based instruments, in-situ platforms such as surface and sub-surface buoys and floats, and volunteer observing ships.

 Satellites have been used to observe the ocean since the 1970s.
-The satellite-based instruments listed on this page are operational instruments currently used in MyOcean products.
+The satellite-based instruments listed on the linked-page are operational instruments currently used in MyOcean products.
 Even more satellite observations are used by MyOcean, for climatology, reanalysis and validation purposes, from past missions or from satellites that do not deliver data in real-time.

 Oceanographers have used in-situ platforms to observe the ocean for ages.
 Today, in-situ observations are very important as a complement to satellite-based observations.
 When assimilated into numerical models, in-situ observations calibrate the model and serve as a reference point.
 Today, many in-situ observation systems use satellites to relay data from remote areas – such as the ocean or the poles – to scientists for their research or operational needs.
 Part of JCOMM network,Argo and its European component Euro Argo is one of the most important in-situ observing system for MyOcean.